zzhikai/tp/docs/UserGuide.md

 * Index of applicant specified must be a positive number. <br>
   e.g As we label our applicants incrementally starting from `1` (e.g `1, 2, 3, and so on`), an index of `-1` will not be tagged to an applicant and the addition will not be carried out as it is invalid.
 * If you would like to replace or remove certain skills instead, consider using [`edit`](https://ay2122s2-cs2103t-t09-2.github.io/tp/UserGuide.html#editing-an-applicant--edit).
+* At least one skill must be provided to be added. i.e. `addskill INDEX` is an invalid command.

 <br>